Katarzyna-SZ/REST_API_deployed_web_app/README.md

-✔️Create collections and different levels of variables ✔️Perform CRUD tests for various functionalities available in the app ✔️Test user Authentication and Authorization: Basic Auth, JWT and Bearer Auth ✔️Use Console in Postman to verify responses.
+✔️Create collections and different levels of variables ✔️Perform CRUD tests for various functionalities available in the app ✔️Test user Authentication and Authorization: Basic Auth, JWT and Bearer Auth ✔️Use Console in Postman to verify responses
-✔️Write all the necessary pre-scripst and simple tests.
-✔️Perform my first e2e test of deployed app.
+✔️Write all the necessary pre-scripst and simple tests ✔️**Perform my first e2e test of deployed app**